Sexten: Geography

-The commune is bordered, clockwise from the west, by Toblach, Innichen, Sillian (Austria), Kartitsch (Austria), Comelico Superiore (Belluno) and Auronzo di Cadore, (Belluno).
+The municipality is bordered, clockwise from the west, by Toblach, Innichen, Sillian (Austria), Kartitsch (Austria), Comelico Superiore (Belluno) and Auronzo di Cadore, (Belluno).

 History

-The village's name is of Latin origin: ad horam sexta, meaning "at six-hour", referred to its location south to Innichen.
-Sexta is documented starting from 965 AD.
+The village's name is of Latin origin: ad horam sextam, meaning "at the sixth hour", referring to its location south of Innichen.
+Sexta is documented starting from 965 AD, due to its connections to the Bavarian Prince-Bishopric of Freising.
 During World War I, Sexten was on the front line between Italy and the Austro-Hungarian Empire, and suffered much damage.

-It was conquered by Italy in November 1918.
+It was conquered by Italy in November 1918, descending from the Monte Croce di Comelico pass.
+However, if the terms of the Paris peace conference had been applied to the letter, the town would have remained Austrian, as it was located east of the Toblach Saddle, a physical border and watershed; however, this did not happen and by 1920 Sexten had passed under Italian sovereignty.
 Later it received further fortifications during the Fascist Era.

-It is the hometown of tennis player Jannik Sinner.

 Coat-of-arms

 The emblem is azure and represents three argent peaks with a sable chamois standing in the centre; the three peaks symbolize the Tre Cime di Lavaredo.
 The emblem was granted in 1972 but was in use before World War I.

+However, this symbol pre-existed its formal adoption: it had been affixed above the entrance to the town hall since the end of the First World War.
+The design is attributed to the painter Albert Stolz.

+The gonfalon is a flag divided into white and red.